Do you know yourself?

 23) Do you treat yourself better than others?

-Good news is if you can answer these questions, you are pretty aware of yourself.
+If you can answer these questions, you are pretty aware of yourself.
 If it takes some time for you to dig out the answer, you are in the process of self-exploring.

 However, if you can’t come up with a clear response, these questions can be a hint of your self-ignorance.